 Why?
 Simply because they are our children!
 No matter how they perform, we will always love them and they will always be favored in our hearts.
 How highly favored they are to us is a matter of their identity, not their performance.
 It is based on who they are and whose they are, not what they have or have not done.

 In the same way, our state of being loved and favored by our Father in heaven is a result of our identity as the sons and daughters of God through the finished work of Jesus Christ.
 We can call God our Father and God can call us His children because of what Jesus has done on the cross on our behalf!

 As we grow in the grace and knowledge of our Lord Jesus Christ, He will correct, discipline, and guide us.
-But it is vital for you to know that our Lord will never correct us with tragic accidents, sicknesses, and diseases.
+But it is vital for you to know that our Lord will never correct us with tragic accidents, sicknesses, and diseases (see Does God chasten His children with sicknesses, accidents, and calamities?).
 The Bible says, “For the Lord corrects those he loves, just as a father corrects a child in whom he delights” (Prov.
 3:12 NLT).
 In other words, the Lord corrects those whom He highly favors, just as an earthly father would correct a child he loves.

 Would a father correct a child in whom he delights by inflicting pain and suffering on that child?
 Of course not!
 In the same way, our heavenly Father corrects us not by inflicting pain and suffering but with His Word (see 2 Tim.
 3:16).
 Correction may come through the preaching of His Word, or through godly leaders whom He surrounds you with in a local church, leaders who love you and who care enough to speak into your life.